loadsmart/culture/practices/day-to-day.md

 ### Task Description

 Write a description for each task / sub-task.
-Explain the problem and define the scope of solution.
+Explain the problem and define the scope of the solution.
 It helps teammates understand what is to be worked on.

 ### Task Appetite